 Filing an Insurance Claim When You’re Not at Fault

 If an accident is not your fault, you can file a claim with the at-fault driver’s liability insurance.
 This will cover the cost of vehicle repairs and medical bills up to the limits of the driver’s policy.

 Because it can take a long time for an insurance adjuster to officially determine fault, however, you can initially file a collision or personal injury claim with your own insurer to cover vehicle repairs and medical expenses, regardless of fault.
 Once fault is determined, your insurance company will recover the expenses from the at-fault driver’s insurer, and your deductible will be refunded.

-You will need personal injury protection (PIP) insurance if you live in one of the 12 states that require it.
-Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah all require PIP insurance.
-You may also need PIP if your health insurance has low coverage limits or if you drive with passengers who could hold you responsible for their medical expenses in the event of an accident.… read full answer
+You need personal injury protection (PIP) insurance if you live in one of the 12 states that require it.
+You should also get PIP if your health insurance has low coverage limits or if you drive with passengers who could hold you responsible for their medical expenses in the event of an accident.… read full answer

 In the 20 states (plus Washington, D.C.) where it is required or offered as optional protection, PIP covers medical expenses for the policyholder and his or her passengers after an accident, no matter who was at fault.
 However, PIP is not available at all in the 30 other states.